OS2G/constitution/constitution.md

 6. Resignation

-    Members may resign from the RSO by providing the Secretary with written notice.
+    Members may resign from the RSO by providing the Secretary with written or email notice.

-# ARTICLE IV - Officers
+# ARTICLE III - Officers

 1. Officers and Duties

-    The officers of RSO shall be a President, a Vice-President, a Secretary, and a Treasurer.
-These officers shall perform the duties prescribed by this constitution and the parliamentary authority adopted by RSO.
+    The officers of OS2G shall be the President, the Vice-President, the Secretary, and the Treasurer.
+These officers shall perform the duties prescribed by this constitution and the parliamentary authority adopted by the OS2G.

     A. President